Quillor/quillor/README.md

 	- What if someone is working on LOCAL, but someone updates content on LIVE?
 		- How do you keep it up to date?

+## Page Building
+- When should you build a page with php page tempates?
+- When should you build a page with a page builder (like DIVI)?
+- When should you build a page with the basic WP editor?

 ## Stylesheet management
 - What is the best way to add CSS to the website?
 (Listed quickest to longest):
 	- Inline CSS inside of Wordpress using DIVI?